-Your first mission, should you choose to accept it, is to identify the Gray Water and Black Water gate valves on your trailer or motorhome.
+Your first mission, should you choose to accept it, is to identify the grey water and black water gate valves on your trailer or motorhome.
 Every RV has a different setup, but these valves will most likely be located close to where your freshwater is hooked up.
-Here’s what mine look like.
-I’ve labeled them so you can look for something comparable in your RV.
+Here’s what it may look like.
+We’ve labeled them so you can look for something comparable in your RV.

-In my motorhome, the black water tank pipe is larger than the gray water, but that is not always the case.
+In most motorhomes, the black water tank pipe is larger than the gray water, but that is not always the case.
 Most are labeled and have a handle to pull the valve open and push it closed.

 One other important note is to make sure your air vent in the bathroom is closed and turned off when dumping the tanks.
 Otherwise, you will be pulling some odors that aren’t too pleasant through the bathroom, and they won’t dissipate very quickly.